Homepage > Blank IRS 1096 Template

 Dos and Don'ts

-• Don't forget to file the 1096 form by the deadline to avoid late fees.
+• Do file the form by the deadline to avoid penalties.

 Misconceptions